VYPE: What goals do you have for this year?

 VYPE: What is your favorite part about being on a team?

-John: My favorite part about being on a team is the friendship and brotherhood I get with
+Marielle: My favorite part about being on a team is the support that comes with it.
+All of us are close and always talk about everything.

 VYPE: Who in your family is the best athlete?
 Explain.